The importance of having difficult conversations at work

 - Highlighting issues can show initiative.

-The consequences of avoiding those same conversations
+The consequences of avoiding difficult conversations

 Of course, it's one thing to talk about the benefits.
 But what you really need to be aware of are the consequences of avoiding these problems for too long.
 Don't forget that most of these conversations centre on performance.
 So, every day those conversations don't happen is another day those employees are effectively disengaged.